TURVER124/AutoSoundDesk/README.md

 # AutoSoundDesk
-Using raspberry pi computer vision and arduinos to automate the church sound desk so it can be operated remotly
+Using raspberry pi computer vision and arduinos to automate the church sound desk so it can be operated remotely